 Show All Answers

-By combining City development ordinances, every resident and developer will be able to find all development regulations in one document.
-Additionally, in adopting a UDC, the City can ensure consistency across various ordinances, align development regulations with the City’s Master Plan, and provide a more efficient and predictable development process.
+By combining our codes, every property owner and developer will be able to find all development regulations in one document.
+Additionally, the City can assure consistency to minimize confusion and contradiction between different ordinances, align development regulations with the Master Plan, and provide a more efficient development process.

-In February 2019, the City of Boerne contracted with Mosaic Planning and Development Services, Inc., to be the project consultant to help craft the new UDC.
-After several town hall meetings with the community and numerous meetings with City Council and the Planning & Zoning Commission, input was gathered to create the draft UDC document.
-A UDC Steering Committee, comprised of a cross-section of the community, was appointed by the City Council and met monthly with the project consultant to review and provide feedback on draft sections of the UDC.
-Additionally, the public was invited to provide comments through the UDC project website, numerous public hearings and meetings at City Council and the Planning & Zoning Commission, and through an online survey.
-The text of the UDC was initially adopted by the City Council in November 2020, although it was anticipated then that a number of changes would be made to the document in the form of amendments prior to an expected effective date of July 28, 2021.
+The City of Boerne contracted Mosaic Planning and Development Services, Inc, as the project consultant to draft the new UDC.
+After two town hall meetings with the community and meetings with City Council and the Planning and Zoning Commission, input was gathered to create the document.
+A UDC Steering Committee was formed which met monthly to review and provide feedback on draft sections of the code.
+Additionally, the public was invited to provide comments through the UDC project website, various public meetings and hearings at Planning & Zoning Commission and City Council, and through an online survey.

-For almost all residential classifications, the updated zoning classifications represent a change in name only.
-Additionally, in the current code, there are a range of different lot types allowed for each residential classification.
-In the new UDC, these lot types and associated setbacks will become more uniform and consistent across residential areas.
-For example, if your home is on a large lot located in an area that allows for smaller lots, under the current code your home might need twice as much setback as your neighbor’s home located on a smaller lot.
-In the new UDC, both homes will be treated equally, regardless of lot size, as they are located in the same residential classification.
-Also, townhomes will now have their own zoning classification.
+For most residential districts, the zoning change is simply a name change.
+Additionally, in the current code, there are a range of different lot types allowed for each residential district.
+In the proposed code, the setbacks have become uniform and are according to the smallest allowed lot type currently allowed.
+For example, if your home is on a large lot located in a district that allows for smaller lots, under the current code your home would need sometimes twice as much setback as your neighbor who has a smaller lot.
+In the new code, both homes are now treated equally regardless of the lot size when they are in the same residential zone.
+Also, townhomes will now have their own zoning category.

 For more information and a schedule of upcoming public hearings, please visit the UDC website at https://www.ci.boerne.tx.us/1837/Unified-Development-Code-UDC.
 Should you have any questions or comments, please email [email protected], or you may call 830-248-1501.